Characters: RainbowDoubleDash's Lunaverse

 - You Have Failed Me: Implied to happen to Captain Lightning, once he gets her to vote a certain way for what turns out to be a bogus reason.

 Pegasus.
 Duchess in the Night Court, related to Fluttershy.

-Old Shame: She once accepted a bribe early in her career and, after Luna's asking if there is one honest pony in the Night Court, has the decency to say No.
+- Old Shame: In-universe.
+She once accepted a bribe early in her career and, after Luna's asking if there is one honest pony in the Night Court, has the decency to say "No".

 Earth pony, Politician.
 A young and aggressive member of the Night Court.

 - Accentuate the Negative: His special talent of weeding makes him very good at finding ponies' weaknesses.
 He is lousy at noticing a pony's strengths.
 His inner monologue about Trixie in At the Grand Galloping Gala paints her as a seething mass of flaws and vices, copmletely ignoring all of the virtue she has displayed.